Voters stance on gun violence the center of virtual concert

-With all the talk about the election and campaign promises from President Trump and former President Joe Biden, there’s growing response from some voters in South Florida who think gun violence isn’t be talked about enough.
-And this weekend they’ll take their stance online.
+With all the talk about the election and campaign promises from President Donald Trump and former Vice President Joe Biden, there's growing response from some voters in South Florida who think gun violence isn't be talked about enough.
+This weekend they'll take their stance online.

 "It's something that we really can't turn our backs on," Blake said.